|

 that puts on a show of huge dynamic range performed with passion, joy and a

 liberal dose of fun.
-Phil Beer (Show of Hands), Garry Blakeley (Band of Two),
+Phil Beer, Garry Blakeley (Band of Two),

 Marion Fleetwood (Trad Arr, Sandy Denny Project), Mark Jolley (Banter), Tom